Tasktower/Tasktower.Manager/README.md

 ### 2. Manage container deployments

 Next is to build your docker images and run them locally.
-To go into the docker directory, run `cd docker`.
+To go into the docker directory, run `cd deploy`.

 To build all of your custom docker images, you first need all of your projects installed and set up.